20sum787/Mars-SatCam/README.md

 This repository contains my code for a python simulation of a mars orbiter.
+The code was written with limited assistance from Gemini (mostly for the raytracing and texture mapping).

 It utilises many of the concepts that I practiced during my internship at DZP i.e. live, low-latency tkinter GUIs, a special addition of mine (i.e the live, writeable mock console log, useful for error flagging).
 Additionally, it introduced me to pinhole raytracing for basic graphics, refreshed a lot of my vector and matrix maths,